stick2yourmind/FSD/README.md

                + Login/Register's page + admin/users verification at login.
 User verification at register to avoid duplicated emails.
                + Page to add products

+REV 3.4:
+          React module 03: Using only firestore to save and load products.
+Users info are saved and fetched from firestore db.
+               + Product gallery's page (main store)
+               + Product details's page
+               + Login/Register's page + admin/users verification at login.
+User verification at register to avoid duplicated emails.
+               + Page to add products